 if there are nettles, if foxes raid the cooler

 if a band of naked men in bad boots

 if rain turns to sleet, if the stars go home

 will you still love me, will you let me stay?

 Karen Sagstetter is a writer, editor, and teacher who grew up on the Gulf Coast.
-She is author of The Thing with Willie, a collection of linked stories exploring the interplay of two Galveston families, one white and one African American.
+She is author of Commotion, a book of poetry, and The Thing with Willie, a collection of linked stories exploring the interplay of two Galveston families, one white and one African American.
 She has published poetry and fiction in numerous literary journals, two chapbooks of poetry, and two nonfiction books, as well as travel pieces for the Washington Post.
-Her work has appeared in New Stories from the South: The Year’s Best and has been awarded prizes by Glimmer Train Press, among others.
-She studied in Japan as a Fulbright journalist and was a founding editor of Asian Art & Culture, a journal and book series, at the Smithsonian's Freer and Sackler Galleries, and served as senior editor at the National Gallery of Art.
+She studied in Japan as a Fulbright journalist and with her husband has traveled in more than fifty countries.
+She was head of publications and editor of Asian Art & Culture, a journal and book series, at the Smithsonian's Freer and Sackler Galleries, and served as senior editor at the National Gallery of Art.
 She lives in Bethesda, Maryland.

 Commotion has great heart and eloquence, as it shows us moments of the sheer intensity of living, whether in joy and love or in sorrow and in anxiety about our world.
 Karen Sagstetter writes about fragility—of relationships, of the planet, of our ways of life—and our world needs every witness it can get, to celebrate its beauty and to decry its woes as she does.
 She has seen more of the world than most of us, and she captures its “beautiful extra hours of light” as well as its ashes, its mercies and mercilessness, and its demeanor when it "flinches at the scent of human, of evil."
 Let us believe--to adapt one of her lines--that she has "made it to the world's bedside in time" and that her words will help us all sustain what we can of its recovery.
 She has the courage of a faithful guide.